 How to Open Resource Monitor in Windows 11

-You use Resource Monitor when your computer feels slow.
-It allows you to see exactly which applications or processes are consuming the most resources, helping you diagnose slowdowns.
-For instance, you can identify a specific program hogging over 80% of your CPU.
+It’s essential when your PC acts sluggish, allowing you to pinpoint exactly which applications or processes consume the most resources, like one program hogging over 80% of your CPU.

 Open via Start Menu